gianlucaflaydner/bitcent/README.md

 **English:**

 The **BITCENT** project was made based on the event **Semana Transformação Dev**, of Formação Dev platform, and was created using the following technologies: Next.js, React, TailwindCss, Firebase, Mantine and Tabler-icons.
-The project is a financial platform, integrated with a Firebase Data Center, where you can register your expenses and receipts to have a better organization of your financial life.
+The project is a financial platform, integrated with a Firebase Data Base, where you can register your expenses and receipts to have a better organization of your financial life.
 Furthermore, the project features mobile responsiveness and can be used in all devices.
 Feel free to leave comments and bring ideas for a possible future upgrade to the project.